How Co-working Office Spaces Are Beneficial For Startups

 Monero is a decentralised system that uses blockchain technology which means it can be mined by the individual or by those in mining pools.
 Monero can be mined using either CPU or GPU processing power and is based on the proof of work concept of mining.
 One of the advantages of mining Monero at the moment is that there are no ASICs currently available so you can complete for blockchain transactions using your PC and is a great and potentially profitable coin to look at while you find your feet in the mining game.

 Can you earn Monero?

-Due to its anonitimy it wasnt long before gambling took to Monero and their are plenty of online betting and casino microgames using XMR are starting to pop up all over the net, all it takes is a simple internet search.
+Due to its anonymity, it wasn't long before gambling took to Monero and there are plenty of online betting and casino microgames using XMR are starting to pop up all over the net, all it takes is a simple internet search.

-Monero is listed on a few of international cryptocurrency exchanges and is actively traded on websites like:
+Monero is listed on a few international cryptocurrency exchanges and is actively traded on websites like

 - Tux Exchange